yusuke1127/RoboManipBaselines/doc/QuickStart.md

 ## Data collection by teleoperation
 Operate the robot in the simulation and save the data by the following commands.
+In our experience, models can be trained stably with roughly 30 data sets.
 The teleoperation data is saved in the `multimodal_robot_model/teleop/teleop_data/MujocoUR5eCable` directory in npz format.
 ```console
 $ cd multimodal_robot_model/teleop